-In order to get respite from this summer most of the travelers travel to the hill stations to enjoy the cool weather and the natural beauty of the spring season in the mountains.
+Therefore in order to get respite from summer ,however most of the travelers travel to the hill stations and enjoy the cool weather.

-The roads in the Himalayas starts to open in the month of April as the snow starts to melt in the high altitudes of the Himalayas.
+The roads in the Himalayas starts to open in the month of April as the snow starts to melt.

-Pelling travel blog explains why this hill station is one of the cleanest place in India and provides some majestic views of Mountain Kanchenjunga from it’s western most part of the state.
+Pelling travel blog shows why this hill station is one of the cleanest place in India.
+Therefore It provides some majestic views of Mountain Kanchenjunga.

-Rabdentse ruins is a protected place by the Archaeological society of India and is located inside a jungle which is a small bird sanctuary in the middle of the hill station.
-Even one will get to see rare species of Himalayan birds in the zoo built inside the park ,on the way while going to this UNESCO heritage site.
+Rabdentse ruins is a protected place by the Archaeological society of India.
+It is located inside a jungle which is a small bird sanctuary.
+Even one will get to see rare species of Himalayan birds inside the park ,on the way to this UNESCO heritage site.

-It will take approximately 20 minutes to walk and cover a steep road inside the dense forest in order to reach the site, which is of course tiring but the stress will be completely vanquished by the essence and the charisma that this historical place offers to a tourist.
+However I had to walk for approximately 20 minutes and cover a steep road inside the dense forest.
+But the stress will be completely vanquished by the essence and the charisma that this historical place offers to a tourist.
 Rabdentse ruins is the most important destination to be covered in pelling travel blog.

-The three stone pillars known as chortens are the main attraction of Rabdentse Ruins where the king and his family members used to offer prayers to their deities.
+The three stone pillars known as chortens are the main attraction of Rabdentse Ruins.
+Here the king and his family members used to offer prayers to their deities.

 From this place where the chortens are located, panoramic views of the entire Sikkim valley and Kanchenjunga is visible.
 Other than this there is a northern and southern wing of this palace.

-The northern wing used to be the residential place of the noble family members of the king and the southern wing used to be the assembly court where common people used to assemble in front of the king.
+The northern wing was the residential place of the noble family members of the king.
+The southern wing was the assembly court where common people used to assemble in front of the king.

-After visiting Rabdentse ruins a 10 min drive will lead us to Pemayangtse monastery which is the second oldest monastery in Sikkim ,that was built after the ruler of Sikkim in 17th century shifted his capital to Rabdentse.
+After visiting Rabdentse ruins we took a 10 min drive to reach Pemayangtse monastery which is the second oldest monastery in Sikkim.
+It was built after the ruler of Sikkim in 17th century shifted his capital to Rabdentse.

-This Buddhist monastery follows the Nyingma tradition which is the oldest tradition among the four Tibetan schools of knowledge.
-Nyingma simply means ancient because it was derived from the the early Buddhist scriptures from Sanskrit.
+This Buddhist monastery follows the Nyingma tradition.
+It is the oldest tradition among the four Tibetan schools of knowledge.
+Nyingma simply means ancient, because it has been derived from the the early Buddhist scriptures from Sanskrit.

 This monastery controls every other monasteries in West Sikkim and contains monks of pure Tibetan lineage without physical abnormalities.
-The monastery has beautiful architectures and the main prayer hall is surrounded by the residential buildings of the monks.
+The monastery has beautiful architecture.
+The main prayer hall is surrounded by the residential buildings of the monks.

-The main prayer hall contains the state of Guru Rinpoche in his various forms of incarnations who is considered to have revived Buddhism in Tibet.
-At the entrance of the monastery a red wall containing Buddhist prayers is a major attraction for all those travelers seeking to click their photos in a colorful background.
+The main prayer hall contains the statue of Guru Rinpoche in his various forms of incarnations.
+He is considered to have revived Buddhism in Tibet.
+However at the entrance of the monastery a red wall containing Buddhist prayers.
+This is a major attraction for all those travelers seeking to click their photos.

-In the evening it is a perfect time to go to the sky walk which is yet another famous Pelling sightseeing spot. which has been newly constructed by the Sikkim government and to the adjacent Sangachoeling monastery.
-The Pelling skywalk was opened on November 2018 and since then it has attracted numerous tourist from across the whole world.
+In the evening it is a perfect time to go to the sky walk which is another famous Pelling sightseeing spot.
+However It has been newly constructed by the Sikkim government and to the adjacent Sangachoeling monastery.
+The Pelling skywalk was opened on November 2018 .
+Since then it has attracted numerous tourist from across the whole world.

-This is a first skywalk built in India and it is transparent made of glass that adds to the adventure to this spot.
-The main attraction of this skywalk is the Chenrezing statue which is 134 meters tall that adorns the skies of West Sikkim as it is situated on top a mountain which is visible from almost major parts of West Sikkim.
+This is a first skywalk built in India and it is made of glass.
+It adds to the adventure to this spot.
+However the main attraction of this skywalk is the Chenrezing statue.
+It is 134 meters tall that adorns the skies of West Sikkim.
+It is situated on top a mountain which is visible from almost major parts of West Sikkim.

-One needs to walk up numerous steps to reach the statue from where the entire sky walk and the snow capped peaks of the Himalayas are visible.
-In fact such large Buddhist guru statues is very common in Sikkim which can be find in other parts of the states also, enhancing the influence of Tibetan Buddhist culture in the state.
+One needs to walk numerous steps to reach the statue.
+From here the entire sky walk and the snow capped peaks of the Himalayas are visible.
+In fact such large Buddhist guru statues is very common in Sikkim which can be find in other parts of the states .
+In other words, enhancing the influence of Tibetan Buddhist culture in the state.

-The entry ticket costs RS 50 which also includes the entry to the Sangachoeling monastery situated beside the skywalk.
+However the entry ticket costs RS 50 which also includes the entry to the Sangachoeling monastery situated beside the skywalk.
 The skywalk opens at 8 in the morning and closes at 6 in the evening.
-The entire place is well decorated with numerous statues of Buddhist culture and prayer wheels that rotates to shower the Buddhist prayers in the wind.
+The entire place is well decorated with numerous statues of Buddhist culture.
+In other words,here are prayer wheels that rotates to shower the Buddhist prayers in the wind.

-Sangachoeling monastery is an ancient historical archaeological site beside the skywalk which contains a main monastery and few remains of the stupas which has now been well preserved by the archaeological and tourism department of Sikkim.
+Sangachoeling monastery is an ancient historical archaeological site beside the skywalk.
+It contains a main monastery and few remains of the stupas .
+It has now been well preserved by the archaeological and tourism department of Sikkim.
 The stupas are made from grey colored bricks.
 When one stands in front of the platform on which the stupas are situated,the whole pelling city is visible.

-This charming place with rich historical values is a place of heritage for the Sikkimese people and most of the tourist visiting here are requested to remain in silence and enjoy the scenic and mystic significance of the views offered from the magnificent location of this monastery.
+This charming place with rich historical values is a place of heritage for the Sikkimese people.
+Most of the tourist visiting here are requested to remain in silence and enjoy the scenic and mystic significance.

-Due to the Chenrezing statue that sits on top of the sky walk and the monastery ,on visiting this place the relevant significance incurred due to Buddhist influences such as a monastery,prayer wheels and stupas has a deep impact on any religious traveler.
+The Chenrezing statue that sits on top of the sky walk and the monastery ,visiting this place is of utmost significance.
+However due to Buddhist influences such as a monastery,prayer wheels and stupas ,it has a deep impact on any religious traveler.

-After experiencing the mystic culture I understood that the skywalk is only an added measure undertaken to attract numerous tourists but the main significant attraction is the Chenrezing statue and the preserved Sangachoeling monastery.
+However After experiencing the mystic culture I understood that the skywalk is only an added measure undertaken to attract numerous tourists.
+In conclusion, the main significant attraction is the Chenrezing statue and the preserved Sangachoeling monastery.